3choff/docs-miner/README.md

    - Choose the generated .vsix file

 ## Technical Notes
+- The extension offers two methods for content extraction:
-- The extension uses the Jina AI Reader API for markdown conversion
+  - Jina AI Reader API: Fast but may fail on some websites
+  - Browser-based scraping: More reliable but slower, handles JavaScript-heavy sites
 - Crawling is restricted to subdirectories of the initial URL to ensure focused documentation
-- Output quality and content extraction depends on Jina AI's capabilities and limitations
 - Rate limiting: 1 second delay between requests to prevent overloading
 - May be affected by website's robots.txt and rate limiting policies
 - Skips non-documentation links (PDFs, executables, etc.)